TM-Apps/konnection/README.md

 }

 // stops the publishing of connection state.
-// this is necessary because to stops and clear the internal SCNetworkReachability references
+// this is necessary to stops and clear the internal SCNetworkReachability references
 // and free the created pointers on native heap memory
 konnection.stop()
 ```